The Fool

 Reversed

 Foolhardiness or unreadiness that will result in a fall.
-Gullibility or lack of skill.
+Gullibility or a lack of skill.

 Unpreparedness that will result in a fall from grace.
-Child-like and lack of growth.
-No commitment.
+Childishness rather than innocence; a refusal to grow.

 Re-assessment required for a badly planned or naïve venture.